lamusique/ScalaCollider/README.md

 * `package` &ndash; packages jar in target/scala-version
 * `console` &ndash; opens a Scala REPL with ScalaCollider on the classpath

-To link to ScalaCollider:
+## linking

+To use this project as a library, use the following artifact:

     libraryDependencies += "de.sciss" %% "scalacollider" % v

 The current version `v` is `1.6.+`

-### starting a SuperCollider server
+## starting a SuperCollider server

 The following short example illustrates how a server can be launched and a synth played: